 Nashville Cat Clinic was established in 1992 with the goal of providing the highest level of care to our feline friends.
-Nashville Cat Clinic is a full-service facility offering the most progressive and up-to-date treatment for cats throughout Nashville and surrounding communities.
-Our goal and our policy are to treat every client's cat as if they were our own.
-Our clients and patients are the heart of our practice and the reason we are here.
+The Nashville Cat Clinic is a full-service facility offering the most progressive and up-to-date veterinary care for cats in Nashville, TN and its surrounding communities.
+Our promise is to treat every cat as if it were our own.
+Our clients and patients are the heart of our practice, the only reason we are here.
 At all times our clients and their cats will be treated with respect, dignity, and compassion.

 We are cat people.
-Our focus is exclusively on the unique and specific medical and emotional needs of cats and to provide assistance with a team of highly trained and dedicated staff.
-Being of service to our clients and patients is the definition of our purpose and the mission of our practice.
+Our focus is exclusively on the unique and specific medical and emotional needs of cats, by our team of highly trained and dedicated staff.
+Our veterinarians, Dr. Mark Waldrop and Dr. Nikki Boehman, have extensive experience in the field of veterinary medicine.
+Serving our clients and their cats is our purpose and our mission.

-At Nashville Cat Clinic, we treat your pets like the valued family members they are.
+At Nashville Cat Clinic, we treat your cats like the valued family members they are.

 Dr. Mark Waldrop

 Dr. Nikki Boehman